Chinese spirit possession: Qing era

-Contemporary Spirit Possession
+Contemporary spirit possession

 Spirit possession in China today is much more subdued in comparison to its role in history.
 In the beginning of the 20th century, the dominant ideology in China was that of a rational, scientific nation that revolved around the central government.
 Irrationality was then the opposition, which included practices such as shamanism, spirit possession, and "superstition."
 Religious activity was quelled under the Mao era, and only in post-Mao periods did shamanism resurface.
 Today, shamans are most prominently found in the coastal cultures of Fujian, Taiwan, Guangdong, and Hong Kong.
 In Wenzhou, most shamans are women and operate in their own homes because the practices are banned at temples.
 At the national or urban level, shamans could be fined, or even taken to jail if found practicing in public.

 In Yueqing City, it was documented that village party leaders entered a contract with a shamaness where she would become possessed and communicate on behalf of people in the village.
 In exchange for letting her practice in the temple, she would give the equivalent of $75,000 USD to the local government out of her lucrative earnings.
 This was met with controversy, as some argued that the party leaders and the shamaness were colluding to cheat the money of locals.
 However, on a grassroots level in rural Wenzhou, people generally support and believe in shamans.
 They are seen as stimulants of the local economy and are beneficial to the community.

-Spirit Possession and Medicine
+Spirit possession and medicine

 Patients with mental illnesses would often be brought to the temple, as mental illness was believed to be symptomatic of spirit possession.
 There are many accounts beginning from ancient times that detail people falling ill to possession, and subsequently were brought to receive Buddhist or Daoist exorcisms.
 In these cases, the individual's soul is not completely replaced by the possessor, but suppressed (压) such that it coexists in a lesser extent with the spirit.

 At the temple, mediums would perform rituals and exorcisms as treatment for such.
 The mediums are expected to divinely know and diagnose the patient, and therefore do not ask many questions.
-Talisman and incantations are used to protect the patient from further harm, and were intended to keep the kwei (鬼), or spirits, away.
+Talismans and incantations are used to protect the patient from further harm, and were intended to keep the kwei (鬼), or spirits, away.

 A study was carried out in 1993 that observed the illness behaviors of 100 Chinese psychiatric patients, which found that belief of spirit possession was not related to education status.
 More women than men believed in spirit possession.
 Traditional healers were often used alongside treatment in the hospital.